atlassian/react-beautiful-dnd/docs/guides/combining.md

 ## Setup

 In order to enable combining you need to set `isCombineEnabled` to `true` on a `<Droppable />` and you are good to go!
+If you _only_ want to combine, you can use `isCombineOnly` instead.

 ```js
 <Droppable droppableId="droppable" isCombineEnabled>